slavadev/rails_refactoring_cheatsheet/README.md

     #...
   end
   ```
-- Try to write code that will be easy to test(create small methods that you can easy mock)
+- Try to write code that will be easy to test(create small methods that you can easy stub)
   ```
   # In main code
   def repo